Abstract and concrete tangent modules on Lipschitz differentiability spaces: Introduction

 More generally, the work of Cheeger \cite{Cheeger00} shows that the reflexivity of $W^{1,p}(X)$ is implied by the existence of chart maps on $X$ for which a generalized Rademacher theorem holds.
 This naturally leads to the notion of \textbf{Lipschitz differentiability spaces} (abbreviated LDS) which has been the focus of extensive research over the recent decade \cite{Keith04,Bate15,BateLi17,Schioppa14,Schioppa16:A,Schioppa16:B}.
 Lipschitz differentiability spaces include non-rectifiable spaces (e.g.\ the Heisenberg groups), but a close connection with rectifiability exists: \emph{a space is $n$-rectifiable if and only if it is a countable union of $n$-dimensional LDS's}, cf.\ \cite{BateLi17}.
 The construction in \cite{Cheeger00} (see also \cite{Keith04}) can be carried out if the underlying space decomposes into a countable union of Lipschitz differentiability spaces, producing a ``concrete'' tangent bundle and differential.
 The subtle point here is that the countable union of LDS's is not generally an LDS, see the discussion in \cite[Introduction]{BateLi17} and in Section \ref{sec:lds}.
+In this paper we call such spaces \textbf{weak Lipschitz differentiability spaces} (abbreviated weak LDS).

-In this note we describe how the (adjoint of the) concrete differential nevertheless gives rise to an isometric embedding from the abstract into the concrete tangent module, and give two equivalent conditions characterizing the surjectivity of the embedding (Theorem \ref{thm:isom}).
-Since the minimal weak upper gradient, and thus Gigli's tangent module, depends on the exponent (see \cite{DiMarinoSpeight15} for an example), sufficient conditions (such as the Poincar\'e inequality \cite{Cheeger00}) for the surjectivity naturally depend on it as well.
-Our conditions are in the spirit of a condition introduced in \cite{BKO19}:
+In this note we describe how the (adjoint of the) concrete differential on a weak LDS gives rise to an isometric embedding from the abstract into the concrete tangent module, see Theorem \ref{thm:isomA}.
+This embedding is not always surjective (see the discussion after Theorem \ref{thm:module:LDS}); sufficient conditions include the Poincar\'e inequality \cite{Cheeger00} and its asymptotic forms, cf.\ Section \ref{sec:lds}.
+Theorem \ref{thm:isomB} gives two equivalent conditions, in the spirit of Bate--Kangasniemi--Orponen's work \cite{BKO19}, which characterize surjectivity.
+The equivalence of the two conditions yields a self-improvement phenomenon similar to the self-improving of Keith's $\Lip - \lip$ condition \cite{Schioppa16:A}.
+Indeed, consider the condition